johncoronado/show-pi/README.md

 # Show-Pi Production Toolkit

-A streamlined Raspberry Pi 4/5 configuration for designed as a compact, deployable video engineering and production toolkit for corporate live event workflows.
+A streamlined Raspberry Pi 4/5 configuration designed as a compact, deployable video engineering and production toolkit for corporate live event workflows.

 ## Overview